 Pro Tips

 - This is for a crock pot of 2 ½ to 4 quarts.
-A double recipe works well in a 6-quart crock pot or bigger.
+A double recipe works well in a 5 to 6-quart crock pot or bigger.

 - You can use precooked chicken.
-If you do, cook the sauce on low then for about 1 hour then add the tortilla and chicken.
+If you do, cook the sauce on low for about 1 hour, then add the tortilla and chicken.

 - This is not spicy, and you could add a touch of cayenne pepper.

-- Toppings of your choice but we just use sour cream and some chopped onions.
+- Toppings of your choice, but we use sour cream and some chopped green onions.

 - If you use thighs, you will want to get them to about 175° or more to shred well.